-If you are in the middle of purchasing a Waterloo region home it can be very tempting to just choose to go with any insurance policy to cover your new place just to get it ‘over with’ at what is usually a very busy time.
+If you are purchasing a Waterloo Region home it can be very tempting to just choose to go with any insurance policy to cover your new place just to get it ‘over with’ at what is usually a very busy time.
 While that will satisfy mortgage requirements etc. it may end up being an expensive mistake if you ever need to file a home insurance claim and find that you simply did not buy the right insurance coverage.

 Taking the time to compare insurance policies and the home insurance that is just right for you and your new home will take extra time but it will be time well spent, as you might discover if you ever have to make use of it.
 Here are a few tips to keep in mind as you shop:

 What You Need to Insure

 The structure of your home is probably not the only thing you need to cover when selecting a homeowner’s insurance policy.
 If you have outbuildings on the land your home is on you may need to purchase extra insurance coverage to protect them (something called dwelling insurance) and you may want to consider adding liability insurance as well which would cover you in the event someone not a part of your family got injured on the property.

 Although every homeowner’s insurance policy will vary from company to company the basic premium usually covers the same types of things and it is important that you know what each coverage option will and will not cover before you make a purchasing decision.